Skip to content

 Install Headless Plugins

-Select Create App.
+Select Add App.

 The app’s Environment Details page appears upon completion of the app create steps.
 When the Headless Platform completes the build step of your headless app’s default environment, a checkmark & status message of success appears in the Last deployment card.